-For this activity, get in the spirit of Cubism and follow in Pablo Picasso's footprints by having your teenager create her own Cubist montage.
-All you need are some photographs, a copier, scissors, and glue, and your teenager will be well on her way to understanding the vibrant art of Cubism!
+For this activity, get in the spirit of Cubism and follow in Pablo Picasso's footprints by having your child create her own Cubist montage.
+All you need are some photographs, a copier, scissors, and glue, and your kid will be well on her way to understanding the vibrant art of Cubism!

 What You Do: